 In certain cases, tooth extraction can provide many oral health benefits.
 For example, if a tooth is too decayed or damaged to be repaired, extraction is the best solution.
-Dr. John Goodman performs tooth extractions at his Kansas City, MO, dental practice in the utmost comfort.
-Dr. Goodman has more than two decades of dental experience, and he can help you reclaim excellent oral health through extraction and advanced restorative treatments.
+Dr. John Goodman does not perform tooth extractions, he will refer you out to an Oral Surgeon for the extractions.
+Dr. Goodman has more than two decades of dental experience, and he can help you reclaim excellent oral health through advanced restorative treatments.

 Benefits of Tooth Extraction